SL-RU/osfi-z/README.md

 For developing I'll use:
 - Zishan Z1
 - Cheap chinese 0.96 oled
+- Cheap st-link debugger
 - My own GUI library: https://github.com/SL-RU/MakiseGUI
 - Some of parts of [Rockbox project](https://www.rockbox.org/) code (codecs and DSP).

+For the start i'm need that things:
+- Zishan Z1
+-...